Catch

 - Bowler is good to serve, and field players need to exclude batsmen from the game in a short time.

 So the term catch refers to the second task.
-Catch, try to catch – these are all synonyms for the catch.
-When the batsman hits the ball, the outfield players have a chance to catch.
-To do this, they can use both one and two hands before the ball touches the ground, but nothing else.
+Catch, try to catch – all these are synonyms.
+When a batsman hits the ball, the outfield players have a chance to catch.
+To do this, they can use one and both hands before the ball touches the ground, but nothing else.
 In turn, only the wicket-keeper (also applies to field players) is allowed to use gloves during the ball’s flight.
-If the outfield players can catch before the ball touches the ground, the batsman is considered caught.
+If the outfield players can catch the ball before it touches the ground, the batsman is considered caught.